rahulssv/docker/igorferreir4/lighttpd/README.md

 Image created for my personal use.
-If you want to use it, at your own risk.
+If you want to use it, at your own risk!

 Created user "servidor" GUID and PUID 1001 to match host user.